-Gluten and casein intolerances have been primarily treated through maintaining a Gluten-free and/or casein-free (GFCF) diet.
+Maintaining a gluten-free and/or casein-free (GFCF) diet is the primary way people address digestive issues.
 However, trace amounts of these proteins can be found in many foods, making avoidance nearly impossible and allowing problems to persist.
-Foods with hidden gluten can be a serious problem for unsuspecting and discerning gluten-free dieters.
+Foods with hidden gluten can be a problem for unsuspecting and discerning gluten-free dieters.

 The underlying issue for people suffering from gluten and casein intolerance is their body’s inherent enzymes do not have the capacity to digest the offending substances.
-Incomplete digestion of these proteins damages the villi of the intestinal tract, causes inflammation and creates digestive discomfort.
-The villi of the small intestine are the site of most nutrient absorption and any damage to them can result in mal-absorption and nutrient deficiencies.
+Incomplete digestion of these proteins may create digestive discomfort or nutrient deficiencies.

 Scientists theorize that humans still have not caught up genetically with the introduction of grains to the diet that began nearly 10,000 years ago.
 Fortunately, advances in biotechnology are striving to bridge that gap.

 Gluten Relief contains DPP-IV (dipeptidyl peptidase IV), an enzyme complex which specifically supports gluten and casein digestion.
 Our formula includes five additional proteases, each with a specific and unique digesting activity that complements DPP-IV for complete protein digestion.
 Amylases, lactase and lipase complete Gluten Relief for overall digestive support.*